scil-vital/dwi_ml/doc/creating_hdf5.rst

 Creating the hdf5 file
 ======================

-You will use the create_dataset.sh script to create a hdf5 file.
-You need to prepare config files to use this script.
+You will use the create_hdf5_dataset.py script to create a hdf5 file.
+You need to prepare config files to use this script (see lower).
+This is the first step found in please_copy_and_adapt/run_project.sh.

 Config files
 ************